yfuruyama/crzerolog/README.md

 ![request log](img/request_log.png)

 ### Container Logs
 Container logs are written by this library.
-You can find that some Cloud Logging fields, such as `severity`, `sourceLocation`, `spanId`, `timestamp`, and `trace` are automatically set.
+You can find that some Cloud Logging fields, such as `severity`, `sourceLocation`, `timestamp`, and `trace` are automatically set.

 ![container log 1](img/container_log_01.png)